 Auth & Integrations

 An usually confusing topic in Backstage world are its backend integrations and authentication mechanisms.
-This section explain a bit of this and provides links to common senarios and deeper documentation.
+This section explain a bit of this and prepares you to understand common senarios and to read deeper documentation.

 Authentication overview